 Living abroad is an amazing experience, but it also comes with its challenges too, including loneliness.
 I get several emails a week from ex-pats who share their struggles with me about how lonely they are.
 Sometimes they’re asking for advice.
 Other times, they just need to share their stories.
-There are some things you can do if you’re feeling lonely when living abroad though.
+There are some things you can do if you’re feeling lonely when living abroad.

 Having lived abroad four times – first in S. Korea, then in Thailand (2 different cities), U.S.A. and now Germany (2 different cities) I get it.
 Feeling lonely is one of the biggest challenges you have when you move to a new city, let alone a foreign country.

 #1 Tip for Dealing with Loneliness when Living Abroad: Join a Group/Club/Team

 In S. Korea I joined a local gym.
-In Munich, I joined two hiking clubs, a book club, a badminton group, found several groups for expats and have regular meetings with fellow entrepreneurs.
+In Munich, I joined two hiking clubs, a book club, and a badminton group, found several groups for ex-pats and have regular meetings with fellow entrepreneurs.

 Being an active member of a group is an excellent way to meet people.
 You’ll see the same people on a regular basis.
-This increases your chance of developing meaningful friendships when living abroad.
+This increases your chance of developing close friendships when living abroad.
 It also goes a long way in banishing your feelings of loneliness.

 If you’re only mildly interested in reading, then being part of a book club is going to quickly begin to feel more like a chore, rather than something you look forward to.